2. Important Information And Who We Are

 14.3 Please note that we may process your personal data without your knowledge or consent, in compliance with the above rules, where this is required or permitted by law.

-15.1 We may share your personal data with the parties set out below for the purposes set out in the table Purposes for which we will use your personal data above.
+15.1 We may share your personal data with the parties listed below for the purposes set out in the table in point 9.
+Purposes For Which We Will Use Your Personal Data.

 15.2 We require all third parties to respect the security of your personal data and to treat it in accordance with the law.
 We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.